elves/elvish/website/ref/language.md

 ▶ a~root
 ```

-If you need them to be, surround them with braces (the reason this works will be
+If you need them to be, use a [braced list](#braced-list):
-explained later):

 ```elvish-transcript
 ~> put a{~root}
 ▶ a/root
 ```

-# Wildcard Patterns
+## Wildcard expansion

-**Wildcard patterns** are patterns containing **wildcards**, and they evaluate
+**Wildcard patterns** are expressions that contain **wildcards**.
+Wildcard
-to all filenames they match.
+patterns evaluate to all filenames they match.

-We will use this directory tree in examples:
+In examples in this section, we will assume that the current directory has the
+following structure:

 ```
 .x.conf